Lemoncode/master-frontend-lemoncode/06-rest-api/02-auth/04-boilerplate/README.md

 # 04 Boilerplate

-This is the boilerplate project for next examples:`05-login-app-headers` and `06-login-app-cookies`.
+This is the boilerplate project for next example: `05-login-app-headers`.

 # About Basefactor + Lemoncode